LRomandine/esp32-ir-to-rs232/README.md

 # esp32-ir-to-rs232
-Convert Infrared to RS-232 using an ESP32
+Convert Infrared to RS-232 using an ESP32.
+I did this for a Sony TV but the code should be easy to change for your device).

 # Description
 Simple ESP32 project to translate infrared remote commands into RS-232 for a Sony TV.
 For whatever reason no one on the internet can get the Sony TV "IR in" port to work with anything except other Sony equipment.
 I needed a universal remote hub to be able to control my TV without a dingleberry IR blaster emitter in front of the TV, I wanted it completely sleek and hidden behind the TV.
 So this project was born.